bji219/bji219.github.io/_posts/2024-08-18-SmoothieScan.markdown

 - Scan each recipe in the magazine
 - Use Google OCR (optical character recognition) API to scrape the text from each image
 - Use python regex interpretation to isolate useful information
-- Create a CRUD searchable database using Ruby Rails
+- Create a CRUD searchable database using Ruby Rails and upload each recipe
+- Search recipes and edit database at my convenience

 # Step One
 I started by scanning each page of the recipe book, and separating out each recipe into it's own image (which would help with text parsing):